heroqu/node-digester/README.md

 ### Formats for other hashes

-With other hash algorithm implementaions one has to examine digest(format) method of Hash object, that particular createHashFunc is supposed to return.
+With other hash algorithm implementations one has to examine digest(format) method of Hash object, that particular createHashFunc is supposed to return.

 ### Pre-selected HEX format